Atgneves/wallet-go/readme.md

-# RP Wallet - Go Implementation
+# Wallet - Go Implementation

 A high-performance digital wallet management service built with Go, featuring MongoDB for data persistence and Apache Kafka for asynchronous transaction processing.
 This implementation maintains clean architecture principles with domain-driven design.